Overview

 External groups or persons not affiliated with TXST

-Groups or persons who want to schedule and reserve a space for informational booths should submit the request to LBJ Student Center - Event Services.
+Groups or persons who are not affiliated with TXST and want to request a space for informational booths should submit the request to LBJ Student Center - Event Services.

 Banners - University Departments Only